premkashyap-official/Amazon-Web-Service-Guide/ec2 Instance/nginx_configuration.md

 - Access to the server with sudo privileges.
 - **IMPORTANT : This guide is created based on Ubuntu type of instace.
 So the commands contain `apt` which is an ubuntu commad.
 For Linux use `yum` and replace in the place of `apt`.**

-*Note : If needed you can work as root user using commad.
+*Note : If needed you can work as root user using this commad.
 It is not required for most usecases.*
 ```bash
 sudo su
 ```